sproinfotechin/Pancard-number-with-DOB-wordlist-/README.md

 # HOW TO USE

-sudo apt update
+"sudo apt update"
-sudo su
+"sudo su"

 Go To Path where script is Downlaod